Set up your organisation for pensions

 - Select the % of Gross checkbox.

-- Set the Percentage as 1%.
+- Set the Percentage.
 Xero creates a benefit pay item for employer pension contributions using the value entered here.
 Relief At Source arrangements have no effect on the employer percentage so this value is not reduced.

 Select your Liability Account and Expense Account.